-The Local Government Ombudsman investigates complaints of injustice and unfairness resulting from maladministration by local authorities.
+The Local Government & Social Care Ombudsman investigates complaints of injustice and unfairness resulting from maladministration by local authorities.
 They can be asked to investigate complaints about most council matters, including housing.

 The Ombudsman normally asks that in the first instance the Council is given an opportunity to deal with a complaint.
-However the applicant making the complaint remains dissatisfied with the action that the Council has taken, they can send a written complaint to the Ombudsman:
+However the applicant making the complaint remains dissatisfied with the action that the Council has taken, they can contact the Ombudsman: